nimwegenLab/cellstates/README.md

 * `CELLS`: list of cell names/barcodes should be given in a simple text file separated by line breaks.
 Multiple files can be given if there are multiple data files.
 * `THREADS`: Default is one core

-# Python module and interpretation of results
+## Python module and interpretation of results

 Check out the cellstate\_introduction.ipynb and Example_analysis.ipynb jupyter notebooks for information about how to use the cellstates python module and how to analyse and interpret outputs.

+## Testing

+For now, please check cellstate\_introduction.ipynb for some tests you can run.